KarAshutosh/karashutosh.github.io/blogs/blog4.md

 1. Solve the [Use a deprecated B2B interface that was not properly shut down](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_use_a_deprecated_b2b_interface_that_was_not_properly_shut_down) challenge.
 2. On Linux, prepare an XML file which defines and uses an external entity which will require a long time to resolve: `<!ENTITY xxe SYSTEM "file:///dev/random">`.
 On Windows there is no similar feature to retrieve randomness from the OS via an "endless" file, so the attack vector has to be completely different.
 A *quadratic blowup* attack works fine, consisting of a single large entity like `<!ENTITY a "dosdosdosdos...dos"`> which is replicated very often as in `<foo>&a;&a;&a;&a;&a;...&a;</foo>`.
-3. Upload this file through the *File Complaint* dialog and observe how the request processing takes up to 2 seconds and then times out (to prevent you from actually DoS’ing your application) but still solving the challenge.
+3. Upload this file through the *File Complaint* dialog and observe how the request processing takes up to 2 seconds and then times out (to prevent you from actually DoS'ing your application) but still solving the challenge.

 *You might feel tempted to try the classic **Billion laughs attack** but will quickly notice that the XML parser is hardened against it, giving you a status `410` HTTP error saying `Detected an entity reference loop`.*